fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 - [ ] K8S installation via helm chart
 - [ ] UDP/TCP targets if people want to expose custom apis or other traffic themselves.
 - [ ] Sites that do not require newt or wireguard so you can traefik to anything
+- [ ] Automatically create DNS records if provided with access to DNS provider (like Cloudflare API key)

 ### SAAS